yandongxiao/golang/type/README.md

 ## Composite Types

+In Go, the form T{...}, where T must be a type literal or a type name, is called as a composite literal and is used as the value literals of some kinds of types, including struct types and the container types introduced later.

 - pointer types - C pointer alike.
 - struct types - C struct alike.
 - function types - functions are first-class types in Go.